Cassie07/Review_Molecular_profile_prediction_GNN/README.md

 This repository contains the code for the following manuscript:

-Spatially-aware Graph Neural Networks Enable Cross-level Molecular Profile Prediction in Colon Cancer Histopathology: A Retrospective Multicentre Cohort Study, submitted to <i>The LANCET Digital Health</i>.
+Spatially-aware Graph Neural Networks Enable Cross-level Molecular Profile Prediction in Colon Cancer Histopathology: A Retrospective Multicentre Cohort Study, accepted by <i>The LANCET Digital Health</i>.

 # Repo Structure